U.S. flag

 Indications

-Observational trial data in recent years suggests single-dose activated charcoal (SDAC) may be given and could significantly reduce drug absorption and bioavailability in the following circumstances:
+Observational trial data in recent years suggest that single-dose activated charcoal (SDAC) may significantly reduce drug absorption and bioavailability under the following circumstances:

-• When airway reflexes are intact, or there is airway protection by an endotracheal tube
+• Airway reflexes are intact, or the airway is protected with an endotracheal tube.

 Mechanism of Action

-Activated charcoal adsorbs ingested toxins within the gastrointestinal tract preventing the systemic absorption of that toxin.
-Activated charcoal only adsorbs toxins that are in the dissolved liquid phase via direct contact.
-Orally administered activated charcoal does not get absorbed through the gastrointestinal lumen and acts within the gastrointestinal (GI) tract in its unchanged form.
-Ingested toxins come in contact with activated charcoal if the drug has not yet been absorbed from the gastrointestinal lumen or via recirculation of the toxin into the gut lumen by either enterohepatic recirculation, or entero-enteric recirculation through active secretion, or passive diffusion.
+Activated charcoal adsorbs ingested toxins in the gastrointestinal tract, preventing their systemic absorption.
+Activated charcoal adsorbs toxins only in the dissolved liquid phase via direct contact.
+Orally administered activated charcoal does not get absorbed through the gastrointestinal tract and remains in its unchanged form within the gut lumen.
+Ingested toxins may come into contact with activated charcoal if they have not yet been absorbed from the gastrointestinal lumen, or if the toxin is recirculated into the gut lumen via enterohepatic or enteroenteric recirculation through active secretion or passive diffusion.

-Activated charcoal adsorption of toxins is based on the equilibrium between the free toxin and the activated charcoal/toxin complex.
+Activated charcoal adsorption of toxins is based on an equilibrium between the free toxin and the activated charcoal-toxin complex.
 Desorption of the toxin from activated charcoal may occur.
-However, in the presence of adequate doses of activated charcoal, the equilibrium is shifted towards the activated charcoal/toxin complex.
-This attempt to shift the equilibrium in favor of activated charcoal/toxin complexes is the rationale for dosing activated charcoal to activated charcoal: toxin ratio of 10 to 1 (see below).
+However, in the presence of an adequate dose of activated charcoal, the equilibrium shifts toward the activated charcoal-toxin complex.
+This attempt to shift the equilibrium in favor of activated charcoal-toxin complexes is the rationale for dosing activated charcoal at a 10:1 activated charcoal-toxin ratio (see below).

-Activated charcoal best adsorbs toxins in their nonionized forms.
+Activated charcoal adsorbs toxins most effectively in their nonionized forms.
 Polar, water-soluble molecules are less likely to be adsorbed.
-Due to the pharmacodynamics of activated charcoal, it best absorbs nonpolar, poorly water-soluble organic toxins.[12]
+Due to the pharmacodynamics of activated charcoal, it most effectively adsorbs nonpolar, poorly water-soluble organic toxins.[14]

-Most ingested toxins will have decreased systemic absorption in the presence of activated charcoal, including acetaminophen, aspirin, barbiturates, tricyclic antidepressants, theophylline, phenytoin, and a majority of inorganic and organic materials.[13][14][15][14]
-It is important to note that activated charcoal does not effectively adsorb alcohols, metals such as iron and lithium, electrolytes such as magnesium, potassium, or sodium, and acids or alkalis due to the polarity of these substances.
+Most ingested toxins will have decreased systemic absorption in the presence of activated charcoal, including acetaminophen, aspirin, barbiturates, tricyclic antidepressants, theophylline, phenytoin, and most inorganic and organic materials.[15][16][17]
+Notably, activated charcoal does not effectively adsorb alcohols, metals such as iron and lithium, electrolytes such as magnesium, potassium, or sodium, and acids or alkalis due to the polarity of these substances.

 Administration

-Multiple-dose activated charcoal (MDAC) refers to the administration of two or more sequential doses of activated charcoal for enhanced elimination of the ingested toxin.
-MDAC appears to prevent ongoing absorption of drug remaining within the GI tract and enhance elimination via enterohepatic or entero-enteric recirculation.
-While the quality of clinical data is not robust, researchers believe MDAC is beneficial for “potentially life-threatening” ingestions of carbamazepine, dapsone, phenobarbital, quinine, and theophylline.
+MDAC refers to the administration of 2 or more sequential doses of activated charcoal to enhance the elimination of an ingested toxin.
+MDAC appears to reduce ongoing absorption of toxin remaining in the gastrointestinal tract and enhance elimination through enterohepatic or enteroenteric recirculation.
+Although the quality of clinical data is limited, MDAC is generally considered beneficial for potentially life-threatening ingestions of carbamazepine, dapsone, phenobarbital, quinine, and theophylline.

 • A loading dose of 25 to 100 g

-• Repeat doses of 10 to 25 g of activated charcoal every 2 to 4 hours
+• Repeat doses of 10 to 25 g every 2 to 4 hours

 Due to the variability in proper dosing strategies and indications for MDAC administration, it would be reasonable to consult a regional toxicologist or Poison Control Center before initiating MDAC therapy.